Emiliano1919/Othello-Engine/README.md

 This simulations take some time to run.
 Parallelization now seems like a necessary improvement to run the code at a faster speed.
 The code also needs some improvements, userIsBlack is confusing to use as a variable when running 2 algorithms.
 Note: Both algorithms were doing 5000 rollouts at each leaf Node.

+After running both my version and the Montecarlo tree search original version, now with improvements.
+The MCTS original version is better
+My algo as Black:
+Opponent Wins: 30
+Draws: 14
+Total Games ran: 100
+Total run time for all the games: 18m7.259308792s%
+My algo as white:
+Opponent Wins: 39
+Draws: 7
+Total Games ran: 100
+Total run time for all the games: 18m12.5226s%

 Current Benchmark results:
         goos: darwin
         goarch: arm64